-If communication isn’t a couple’s strong point, which is often the case, our legally trained Mediators can help neutralise points of contention or advise when access to a counsellor or psychologist might be useful before going any further with a separation process.
+If communication isn’t a couple’s strong point, which is often the case, our legally qualified Mediators can help neutralise points of contention or advise when access to a counsellor or psychologist might be useful before going any further with a separation process.

 2. Keep the fight out of it

 We know this can be easier said than done.
 Emotions often run high and hot during separation.
 But going into a separation with an adversarial mindset simply isn’t in anyone’s best interest, including yours.
 It will make reaching a separation outcome more expensive and protracted.